”A mind that is stretched by a new experience can never go back to its old dimensions.” Oliver Wendell Holmes, Jr

 - Migration from rural to urban setting

-As you have may have guessed, HappyLand is one of the most infamous slums in the Philippines.
+As you may have guessed, Happyland is one of the most infamous slums in the Philippines.
 Its unique name does not draw a crowd for its joyful attractions, but because of its underdeveloped urban area.
-I do not want to sound like a broken record, but HappyLand is far from what the name might entail.
-The name comes from the Asian spelling and pronunciation of HappyLand.
-Through the haze of burning trash and piles of filth, the people who occupy Happy Land Tondo remain “unbroken”.
+I do not want to sound like a broken record, but Happyland is far from what the name might entail.
+The name comes from the Asian spelling and pronunciation of Happyland.
+Through the haze of burning trash and piles of filth, the people who occupy Happyland Tondo remain “unbroken”.
 These people want a way out from these horrible conditions but at the same time, they remain “content” to be in this slum because that is what they can afford right now.
-As humans, we shouldn’t just look ignore this slum or the people, we can really make a difference by being helping remove the waste.
-Oikos Helping Hand is a non profit organization (NGO) that helps people in need, Wouldn’t it be nice to be able to help these people in HappyLand and other places in the world?

 Manila’s Smokey Mountain

-Asian countries appear more susceptible to larger slums, but a helping hand can really go a long way.
-The reality of it is that there are at least 4 million people living in Manila’s slums.
+Asian countries appear more susceptible to larger slums, but a helping hand can go a really long way.
+The reality of it is that at least 4 million people are living homeless in Manila’s slums.
 Smokey Mountain is the biggest slum in Manila and it looks like a garage truck dumped all its contents into the streets of this poor slum.
-From items such as metal, iron, tires and plastic bags, the piles of trash are endless.
-The unique name comes from the constant fires that occur on-site, sometimes lit on purpose for warmth and other time unintentional.
-However, looking past the exterior view of this slum, the children have hope.
-The man in the above photo is sharing modern technology with children who may be one day will become leaders, doctors, lawyers or teachers.
-All these children need is a place to learn, grow and live-may be we can be the people who help change their lives.
+From items such as metal, iron, tires, and plastic bags, the piles of trash are endless.
+The unique name comes from the constant fires that occur on-site, sometimes lit on purpose for warmth and unintentionally at other times.

 Dharavi, India

 Mumbai, the capital of India, is home to at least 18 million people.
 The second largest slum in Asia is Dharavi, which is very close to Mumbai.
 This slum has a population of close to a quarter million people!
-This location became famous for the filming location of “Slumdog Millionare”.
-But aside from this famous movie, the sad truth is that this slum has been around since the 1883.
-It is is extremely sad to think that after more than 100+ years, India has not found a proper solution to get rid of this slum.
-Dharavi has been the home to a deadly plague and corruption.
-Luckily, the government has planned a redevelopment of this slum to allow for more housing, better roads, schools and better sanitary conditions.
+This location became famous for the filming location of “Slumdog Millionaire”.
+But aside from this famous movie, the sad truth is that this slum has been around since 1883.

 Orangi Town

 Could you ever imagine how it would feel to finally give up hope that your government or anyone will help you?
 That is what the residents of Orangi Town have begun to do.
 They have lost hope for any salvation of their slum life becoming anything other than just that.
 It is estimated that millions of people live in this slum.
-The people of this town have adapted a DIY-lifestyle and have learned to manage their slum town by fixing and created new things themselves.
-While this is very innovative, there are some things such as medical supplies that they cannot create.
-If you enjoy DIY projects. why not head Orangi town and work for the Orangi Pilot Project (OPP).
-This NGO has been helping people secure housing, supports education program and women’s programs.
+The people of this town have adopted a DIY-lifestyle and have learned to manage their slum town by fixing and creating new things themselves.

 Kibera, Kenya

 If we take ourselves out of Asia for a moment, we will notice that less than 3 miles from the city of Nairobi, Kenya, there is a population of more than 2 million people who are living in a slum.
-The lack of sanitary products and proper health care options have led the population to see an increase in HIV and Aids cases.
+The lack of sanitary products and proper healthcare options has led the population to see an increase in HIV and Aids cases.
 The housing conditions are horrible and there is trash that literally reaches the windows and doors of homes.
-This slum has seen at last 50,000 children wander the streets of this slum who do not know any other life than this.
-Volunteer work can be satisfying, especially knowing that you were able to help build a medical facility or school for the people of Kibera.
-The African Development and Emergency Organization was created to help strengthen and find home solutions for the people of African
+This place has seen at least 50,000 children who wander the streets of this slum and do not know any other life than this.

 Give Back to Society

 To be honest, there is probably always going to be some form of slum area in underdeveloped countries.
 A trip like this can change your outlook on life.
-The slum life is real and there are people all of the world walking through trash-filled streets to get to their own sanctuary called “home”.
+The slum life is real and there are people all over the world walking through trash-filled streets to get to their own sanctuary called “home”.
 The solution is probably not as simple as one might hope, but the help of others can make a real difference.

 Does your heart go out to these people?
-What can we do to play an active role
+What can we do to play an active role?